forevertheever/data-engineering-zoomcamp2026/README.md

 ## Homework Week6: Batch_Processing
 Please find the code in the folder /homework_06_batch in this repo.
 The commands are documented in the Spark_in_Colab.ipynb file in the same folder.

+## Homework Week7: Streaming
+Please find the code in the folder /homework_06_streaming in this repo.
+The homework answers are documented in the README.md file in the same folder.